 The team helps young people with a range of issues like difficult relationships, loneliness, school work pressures and coping with change.

 Linking with school counsellors, nurses, educational psychologists and voluntary organisations, its focus is on supporting pupils with mild to moderate mental health issues, as well as helping pupils with more severe needs to get the right support.

 Emma Youd, one of the team’s Education Mental Health Practitioners, adds: “School is always a mix of positive and challenging experiences, but during the pandemic it’s more important than ever to help them build up resilience and coping strategies.

 “It’s important for children who are not in school, the pupils who have been attending through the pandemic and for everyone as they eventually return to what’s likely to be a very different school environment.

 “Our support is focused very much on the needs of the children, families and schools, helping with concerns like anxiety, self-esteem or low mood.”

 RISE is supported by Cumbria, Northumberland, Tyne and Wear NHS Foundation Trust (CNTW), NHS Newcastle Gateshead Clinical Commissioning Group (CCG) and Northumbria University, as well as Newcastle and Gateshead councils.
 The team is aiming to expand and support a wider range of schools in the future.

-You can find out more about RISE, including a list of schools currently supported by the team, at www.rise-ne.co.uk.
+You can find out more, including a list of schools currently supported by the team, on the RISE website.

 If you or a member of your family need support with anxiety or mental health worries, you can contact the team at NGRise@cntw.nhs.uk.